- Brawler’s Guild

 - Cyrus the Black – A winged Nefeset guardian who spawns in several spots around the oasis next to the Lost City.

-- Madexx – a brilliant looking scorpid who roams around northern Uldum to the east of the Obelisk of the Moon.
-He looks just like the Horde Guild mount, the Kor’kron Annihilator, a reward for achieving Guild Level 25.
-The best thing is he’s tameable by Hunters and can spawn in one of five colours – red, green, back, blue and brown.
-However, the brown one looks just like the normal scorpids in the area.
+- Madexx – a brilliant looking scorpid who roams a few places in northern Uldum.
+He looks just like the Horde Guild mount, the Kor’kron Annihilator – the reward for achieving Guild Level 25.
+This one is tameable and can spawn in five different colours – black, blue, green, red and brown (the last looks just like the regular scorpids in the area).